 Enjoy the landscapes of the prairie by hiking Henslow’s Trail.
 The entire trail runs 5.3 miles, but you can enjoy a shorter hike from the Iron Bridge Trailhead to the scenic overlook marked on our map (1.5 miles).

 If you take this entire trail, you will pass through multiple, spectacular restoration areas, cross the beautiful Prairie Creek, and witness some stunning panoramic views of Midewin.
 Even a short hike on this trail is not to be missed.

-To access the Explosives Road trails, head north from the trailhead parking lot.
+To access the loop, head north from the Explosives Road parking lot.
 The path is mowed grass, and you will quickly see the pedestrian gate in the fence.
-Once you pass through the gate, this loop is a great hike!
+Once you pass through the gate, this loop is a great walk!

 Picnic at Turtle Pond — Navy Route

 Enjoy a quiet picnic as part of a full-day’s hike by completing this 4.0 mile loop to the stunningly beautiful Turtle Pond.
 Begin at the Hoff Road Trailhead on the north end of Midewin, and then take the Twin Oaks trail clockwise to Turtle Pond (approximately 3.0 miles).
 You can stop at the pond for a picnic or just to update your Snap story, and then return to the trailhead via Old Chicago Road.